 Established in 1890, the University of North Texas is a place where students transform their lives through education and opportunity.

 The flagship of the UNT System, UNT has a legacy of excellence in a broad range of academic areas.
-It is one of the nation’s largest top-tier public research universities with 37,000 students and is the most comprehensive university in the Dallas–Fort Worth area.
-UNT graduated 8,200 students last year from its 12 colleges and schools and offers 101 bachelor’s, 82 master’s and 38 doctoral degree programs — many nationally and internationally recognized.
+It is one of the nation’s largest public research universities with 38,000 students and is the most comprehensive university in the Dallas–Fort Worth area.
+UNT graduated 8,900 students last year from its 13 colleges and schools and offers 101 bachelor’s, 82 master’s and 38 doctoral degree programs — many nationally and internationally recognized.
 Ranked a Tier One research university by the Carnegie Classification, UNT drives innovation and technology through high-level research and scholarship, and contributes to the region and state through intellectual capital and economic development.

-UNT has been named one of America’s 100 Best College Buys® for 20 consecutive years, a ranking based on having a high-achieving freshman class and affordable tuition.
-The Princeton Review continually names UNT as a Best in the West school and Forbes has listed UNT as a Best University every year since it started its top colleges list.
+UNT has been named one of America’s 100 Best College Buys® for 22 consecutive years, a ranking based on having a high-achieving freshman class and affordable tuition.
+The Princeton Review continually names UNT as a Best in the West school and Forbes has listed UNT as an America’s Top College for nine consecutive years.

-UNT is in Denton, a college town of about 123,000 people located 40 miles north of Dallas and Fort Worth.
-The 900-acre campus includes 165 buildings including Discovery Park, a 300-acre research facility.
+UNT is in Denton, a town of about 134,000 people located 40 miles north of Dallas and Fort Worth.
+The 900-acre campus includes 170 buildings including Discovery Park, a 300-acre research facility.
 Discovery Park is accessible by shuttle buses, as are residence halls, athletic facilities and other areas of campus.

 The Dallas–Fort Worth area is one of the largest, most dynamic regions in the United States and home to many of the nation’s fastest growing cities.
 UNT fuels the North Texas region through innovation, education and research; forming partnerships with many business, industry, education, government and cultural organizations.